-If its broke – fix it
+If it’s broke – fix it

 By Scott Walters